-- One Choctaw must be clockwise and the other anti-clockwise.
-Rotational direction is determined by the exit edge of the Choctaw. - Only Choctaws from forward to backward will be considered. - Choctaws MUST have a clear edge on entry and exit to be considered.
+- One Choctaw must be clockwise and the other anticlockwise.
+Rotational direction is determined by the exit edge of the Choctaw. - Only Choctaws from forward to backward and closed Choctaws from backward to forward will be considered. - Choctaws MUST have a clear edge on entry and exit to be considered.